Ada Blackjack: Background

 Ada Delutuk was born on May 10, 1898 or 1899, in the remote settlement of Spruce Creek, 8 mi from Solomon, Alaska.
 Ada's father died of food poisoning when she was eight years old, and her mother sent her and her sister, Rita, to a Methodist mission school in Nome, Alaska.
 She was raised by missionaries who taught her to read English and sew.
 At age 16, she married Jack Blackjack, a former hunter and dogsled driver, and moved with him to the Seward Peninsula.
 The Blackjacks had three children, only one of whom survived infancy.
 Jack abused Ada, finally deserting her and their surviving son, Bennett.
-Ada obtained a divorce before her husband could return and walked 40 mi with Bennett to Nome, where her mother was living.
+Ada obtained a divorce before her husband could return and walked 40 miles with Bennett to Nome, where her mother was living.
 To survive, Ada cleaned houses and sewed clothes for miners, but was still unable to afford Bennett's tuberculosis treatment.
 Due to this, she temporarily had to place Bennett in the Jesse Lee Home for Children, which could better care for his tuberculosis.
 Ada became committed to making money to be reunited with her son.

 Nome police chief E. R. Jordan was familiar with Ada's situation, so he mentioned to her that some men were recruiting Inuit to go with them on their Arctic expeditions across the Chukchi Sea to Wrangel Island.
 While Jordan was not familiar with the purpose of the expedition, he believed that Ada, who spoke English and was an excellent seamstress, might be a good fit for the mission, which needed someone to sew fur clothing for the team.
 The expedition was led by Canadian explorer Allan Crawford but financed, planned and encouraged by Vilhjalmur Stefansson.
 Stefansson remained behind to fundraise for another exploration to search for a continent north of Wrangel Island.
 He believed that the Arctic would be easily habitable for those willing to adapt.